 EducationWorld is committed to bringing educators the practical tools they need to make good decisions, engage in effective leadership and implement strategies that work.
 To further this commitment, we have formed a content partnership with Stenhouse Publishers.
 EducationWorld is pleased to feature a variety of book excerpts as part of this collaboration.
 Check back frequently as we feature additional excerpts from Stenhouse titles.

 The following excerpt comes from Chapter 8 of 55 Teaching Dilemmas: Ten Powerful Solutions to Almost Any Classroom Challenge, by Kathy Paterson (Pembroke Publishers, 2005; distributed in the U.S. by Stenhouse Publishers).
-The book sells for $18 on the Stenhouse Web site.

 This excerpt suggests ways in which educators can deal calmly and effectively with tense situations involving angry students.
 See other excerpts from this book: Using Compassion to Build Positive School Climate and Stress Management and Self-Care.

 Have you ever experienced panic when a classroom situation suddenly escalated into that feared power struggle?
 Were your first thoughts, “What do I do now?”

 Imagine the following scenario and explore the advice that follows: